 Safety Precautions When Dealing with Bees

-It is always important to exercise caution when dealing with any stinging insect.
+It’s always important to exercise caution when dealing with any stinging insect.
 When attempting to remove or deter sweat bees, wear protective clothing including long sleeves, pants, gloves, and perhaps even a wide-brimmed hat with a veil if you are particularly sensitive or dealing with numerous nests.
 The best time to approach their nests is in the early morning or late evening when they are less active and more likely to be inside their burrows.
 Remember that while they can be a nuisance, sweat bees are valuable pollinators, contributing to our ecosystem.
 Therefore, methods that relocate or deter them are often preferred over those that kill them, whenever possible.
+According to the Pollinator Partnership, maintaining healthy native plant populations can support diverse bee species, including sweat bees, in a way that benefits both the ecosystem and human activities.

-Sweat bees are generally not aggressive and will only sting if they feel threatened, such as being accidentally crushed or swatted.
-Their sting is typically mild.
-However, individuals with allergies should take extra precautions.
+In 2026, sweat bees are generally not considered dangerous.
+They are typically docile and will only sting if they feel threatened, such as being accidentally crushed or provoked.
+Their sting is usually mild, causing minor discomfort similar to a mosquito bite for most people.
+However, individuals with allergies to bee stings should exercise extra caution.

 Sabrina